atpk/atpk/README.md

 Hell O 👋

-🔭 I’m currently pursuing B.Tech. degree in IIT Dharwad
+🔭 I’m currently working on integrating LLMs with the backend application

 📫 How to reach me: pranavkanire@gmail.com
 <!--